• Skip to primary navigation

 Top Tips From the Chef

-• Lightly toast the walnuts before using them for intensifying the flavor.
+• Lightly toast the walnuts before using them to intensify the flavor.

 • Substitute red pepper paste with jarred or freshly roasted red peppers.
 However, your Muhammara will have a lighter taste and a smoother texture.

-• Leave the breadcrumbs out for making this delicious dip gluten-free.
+• Leave the breadcrumbs out to make this delicious dip gluten-free.

 • Check the seasoning before adding the salt as most of the ready-made tomato paste and red pepper paste contains some salt already.